tudelft-cda-lab/SEQUENT/README.md

 ```

 ## Citation
-If you use ENCODE in your research, please cite the following paper:
+If you use FAITH in your research, please cite the following paper:
 ```
 @misc{cao2023FAITH,
       title={FAITH: Frequency-based Network Anomaly Detectiong Using State Machines},